It’s not difficult for a supplier to tell when accounts receivable (A/R) processes are not optimized.

 Each misstep in onboarding is a catalyst to receivables failure later, he added, and optimization from the start means a wider opportunity for accelerated cash flows and stronger buyer-supplier partnerships.

-A Trusted Relationship
+A Trusted Relationship Between Buyers and Sellers

 In a B2B relationship, establishing a new customer comes with a trove of complexities, from underwriting the client for credit, to establishing payment terms, to mitigating fraud risk.